Remi-Godin/rusty-ppm/README.md

 ## Notes
 I haven't tested the performance of using `Vector3<u8>` as opposed to other integer type, but from my understanding, it is possible that certain CPU architecture might perform better with different types of intger, such as `u32`.

-I haven't created a function to write a plain text `.ppm` image as I didn't see the need to yet.
-Writing and reading plain text images is much slower than binary images.